best stretches for joint pain

 safe stretching with arthritis

-• Go slow and listen to your body: If something hurts, stop immediately.
-Discomfort is okay, but pain is not.
+Go slow and listen to your body – Discomfort is okay, but pain is not.
+If something hurts, stop immediately.

-5 Easy Stretches for Arthritis Pain Relief
+5 Easy Morning Stretches for Arthritis Pain Relief

 1. Cat-Cow Stretch (Spinal Mobility)